Premium

 .

-Chhattisgarh was never too far from Madhya Pradesh’s Vindhya region.
+Chhattisgarh was never too far from Madhya Pradesh8217;s Vindhya region.
 But it has taken Union HRD Minister Arjun Singh over a decade to trace his political roots in the area where he had once banked heavily as MP chief minister, and even later.

-PCC working-president Charan Dass Mahant has taken the command in his hand to ensure that the Minister gets a feel of his foothold in the region, despite his long absence (or virtual isolation) from here.
+PCC working-president Charan Dass Mahant has taken the command in his hand to ensure that the Minister gets a feel of his foothold in the region, despite his long absence or virtual isolation from here.

 Story continues below this ad

 The Jogi camp, which includes at least 29 MLAs and two Rajya Sabha members, has been pressing for replacing PCC president Motilal Vora, working president Mahant and Congress Legislature Party leader Mohinder Karma.
-Thus, Mahant now banks heavily on Singh’s support in Chhattisgarh, and Delhi, to keep Jogi at bay.
+Thus, Mahant now banks heavily on Singh8217;s support in Chhattisgarh, and Delhi, to keep Jogi at bay.

 Latest Comment